Welcome To Low Cost Pet Vaccinations

 If you aren’t sure what vaccinations your pet needs, then feel free to check out our guide on what vaccinations to request for your pet or contact us.
 We can also walk you through your different options in person at one of our vaccination clinics.

-Heartworm in dogs is relatively simple and inexpensive to prevent, but very difficult and expensive to treat.
-We provide heartworm testing and preventive medications, but at this time we only provide advice and information for treatment.
+Heartworm in dogs and cats is simple and inexpensive to prevent, but very difficult and expensive to treat.
+We provide heartworm testing (for dogs) and heartworm prevention(for dogs and cats) at all of our clinics across DFW.

-Heartworms are intravascular (in blood vessels) parasitic worms and are spread by infected mosquito bites.
-If your dog has ever been bitten by a mosquito, and virtually every dog has, then they’ve possibly been exposed to the parasite.
+Heartworms are parasitic worms spread by infected mosquitoes.
+According to recent research, up to 80% of mosquitoes carry heartworms – and it only takes one bite to cause infection!
 The most likely exposure times are early in the morning (dawn) and late afternoon (dusk), during peak mosquito times.

 In short, we strongly recommend that you test your dog annually for heartworms and maintain your dog on heartworm prevention every month for their lifetime.
 There are several different options for heartworm prevention that we can provide, and we can go over what the best option for you and your dog is.
-We even have an injectable heartworm prevention that is effective for 6 months, ProHeart 6.
+We even have an injectable heartworm prevention that is effective for 6 months.

 There are two types of worms that commonly infect puppies and kittens (who are the primary victims of intestinal parasites): Roundworms and Hookworms.
 These are both intestinal parasites that pups often get directly from their mothers.